 - Turnover by cohort—Is there anything being done differently for particular groups that could positively or negatively impact turnover?

-- Expected Activity Levels—Monitor expected activities such as call volume, time spent on phone, average wait time, voicemails, call-backs, and customer call frequency.
+- Expected Activity Levels—Monitor expected activities such as call volume, time spent on the phone, average wait time, voicemails, call-backs, and customer call frequency.
 These metrics help candidates form a realistic idea of what the job will be like and what they will be expected to do.

 - Average Market Compensation—Knowledge of the labor market and competitors’ compensation rates will help you determine whether it’s worth paying employees more in order to reduce turnover rates.